Rare disease study tracks GM1 progression to pave way for future treatments

 Summary

-This study followed 31 children with GM1 gangliosidosis, a rare and severe genetic disorder, for up to 3 years.
-Researchers collected data from exams, blood tests, and imaging to understand how the disease progresses.
-No treatment was given; the goal was to identify useful markers for future clinical trials.
+This study followed 31 children with infantile or juvenile GM1 gangliosidosis, a rare and severe genetic disorder, for up to 3 years.
+Researchers collected data from exams, blood tests, and developmental assessments to better understand how the disease progresses.
+The goal was to identify useful markers for future clinical trials, not to test a treatment.

 Disclaimer